Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Slow Driving Optimal Control

-The fEQ driven systems (with a larger $A_\alpha$) exhibit a higher mass, attributed to larger fluctuations ($T_\alpha$) and dissipation ($\mathcal{L}^*$).
-Physically, this signifies a higher resistance to the driving for fEQ systems, \cref{fig:1}(a). fEQ driving is slowed due to increased resistance, with a singularity in the $A_\alpha \to \infty$ limit caused by divergence of the EPR and traffic.
-Importantly, the local curvature $\partial_{{\alpha}}^2 \mathcal{L}^*$ generalizes the stochastic Fisher information for any $\mathcal{L}^*$.
-Choosing excess EP as the total dissipation cost shows the equivalence between mass and stochastic Fisher information for each state, discussed subsequently below.
-We have omitted the potential energy boundary term, namely, the instantaneous EPR, which does not depend on driving speed and time, and corresponds to the unavoidable instantaneous minimum EPR cost.
-This reduces the slow-driving optimization problem to a minimization problem of the driving kinetic energy (driving EPR).
+Far-from-equilibrium driven systems (with larger $A_\alpha$) exhibit a higher mass, attributed to larger fluctuations ($T_\alpha$) and dissipation ($\mathcal{L}^*$).
+Physically, this signifies a higher resistance to driving in fEQ systems; \cref{fig:1}(a) plots \cref{eq:driving_mass}.
+The fEQ driving is critically slowed due to increased resistance, with a singularity in the $A_\alpha \to \infty$ limit caused by the divergence of the EPR and traffic.
+Importantly, the local curvature $\partial_{{\alpha}}^2 \mathcal{L}^*$ generalizes the stochastic Fisher information for any $\mathcal{L}^*$, thereby going beyond the existing formulations in information geometry \cite{Rao_1945,Amari_2016_book} and thermodynamic geometry \cite{Salamon_1985, Brody_1995, Schlogl_1985, Crooks_2007}.
+Choosing the excess EP as the total dissipation cost reveals the equivalence between the \textit{mass} and the stochastic Fisher information for each state, which is the predominantly studied dissipation function in information geometry \cite{Rao_1945,Amari_2016_book}, discussed further in \cref{sec:excess_epr}. { Importantly, \cref{eq:driving_mass} incorporates the impact of both non-equilibrium traffic (scaled fluctuations) and dissipation, in contrast to thermodynamic geometry \cite{Salamon_1985, Brody_1995, Schlogl_1985, Crooks_2007} and information geometry \cite{Rao_1945,Amari_2016_book}, which only account for equilibrium and non-equilibrium traffic (scaled fluctuations), respectively. }

+We have omitted the \textit{`potential energy'} boundary term, namely the instantaneous mean EPR [\cref{eq:lagrangian_full_contol_description}], which does not depend on driving speed, time or the path of control parameter change, and corresponds to the unavoidable instantaneous minimum EPR cost in the limit $\tau \to \infty$.
+Since the \textit{`driving kinetic energy'} depends on the path of control parameter change, the slow--driving optimization problem reduces to minimizing the \textit{`driving kinetic energy'} (driving EPR [\cref{eq:optimal_driving_epr}]).
 Its solution is the geodesic equation for $A_\alpha$,